obijan42/sgcft4cloudflare/README.md

 ## What?

-Creates a CloudFromtion Template based on the currently published list of public IP adresses.
+Creates a CloudFormation Template based on the currently published list of public IP addresses.
 This will create 2 "Security Groups" which allows ingress from these IPs.
 Each security group supports 1 port:
 - Port 80
 - Port 443